-Message From Veterans to a New Life Program Director and CEO Don Pearsall U.S. Army 1966—1972
+Message From Veterans' Connections Program Director and CEO Don Pearsall U.S. Army 1966—1972

 When all veterans leave the military, they are faced with anxiety and some apprehension about their immediate future.
 We understand all that because we've been there ourselves.
 The anxi- ety and stressed increases when the serviceman has a family to also worry about.